HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/model_37.md

 # Obtaining

 The Model 37 is fairly common as both ground loot as well as in places such as [Regular Crates](/obstacles/regular_crate).
+It can also spawn on the gun mount in the [Green House](/buildings/green_house).

 # Trivia